Green Park Station is a thriving platform for local life and culture right in the heart of Bath.

 The oldest Farmer’s market in Britain runs every Saturday, complete with a range of the freshest and most local produce you can find, including seasonal veggies, choice cut meats and a variety of mouth watering cheeses.
 An array of friendly independent traders may also be found displaying and selling their wonderful hand crafted or locally sourced goods, which makes it a must for serious foodies and treasure hunters alike.

 However, Saturday is not the only day that shopaholics can get their fix.
-Green Park Station’s permanent tenants include Hackett’s Men’s Hairdressing, Station Antiques & Collectables, Framecraft picture framers, Green Park Leather & Luggage and the Green Park Bike shop.
+Green Park Station’s permanent tenants include Hackett’s Men’s Hairdressing, Framecraft picture framers, Green Park Leather & Luggage and the Green Park Bike shop.

 For day and night entertainment, the Green Park Brasserie has regular live music to complement its delicious meals and carefully selected wines, whilst Green Park Express takes pride in their beautiful coffees and sumptuous Paninis.
-You can even pick up some fresher than fresh locally grown pork from PJ’s Farm and unbelievably scrumptious ethical bread from The Thoughtful Bread Company.
+You can even pick up some locally grown pork to locally grown meats from Tunley Farm Butchers and unbelievably scrumptious ethical bread from The Thoughtful Bread Company.
+Or there is Beyond The Kale, our resident juice bar and health food shop, who sell delicious vegan blends, juices and takeaway meals.

-• The Bath Vintage & Antiques market – Held on the last Sunday of every month, this event prides itself in High Quality Furniture, Jewellery, Decorative Accessories, Vintage Fashion, Silverware, Ceramics, Upholstery, Clocks, Cameras, Books and local arts and crafts.
+• The Bath Vintage & Antiques Market - Held on the first and last Sunday of every month, this event prides itself in High Quality Furniture, Jewellery, Decorative Accessories, Vintage Fashion, Silverware, Ceramics, Upholstery, Clocks, Cameras, Books and local arts and crafts.

 This beautiful building has been a hallmark in Bath for over 130 years, and boasts the original, vaulted iron and glass station roof and signature Bath stone façade.